Texas LLC: how to start an LLC in Texas

 Naming Requirements

-- Must include “Limited Liability Company,” “LLC,” or “L.L.C.”
+- “LLC” designation: The name must include “Limited Liability Company,” “LLC,” or “L.L.C.”

 registered agent Requirements